ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/158_File_access.md

 **name** - file name with path.
 **content** - text or other data to be appended at the end or begin of the file.
 **length** - number of bytes to be written, or **0** for writing the content of a **string**.

+## file\_appendCSV (string name, string record)

+Opens a CSV file and appends the given CSV record to the end.
+If the first field of the record matches a first field in the file, the record is not appended, but replaces the original line in the file.
+In this way a CSV file can be updated with a new record.
+If the file does not exist, it is created.

+### Parameters:

+**name** - file name with path.
+**record** - a line with comma separated fields to be appended or to replace a record in the file.

+## file\_sortCSV (string name, int field, int mode)

+Opens a CSV file and sorts its records by the numeric value in the given field.

+### Parameters:

+**name** - file name with path.
+**field** - number ot fhe field with the sort criteria.
+**mode** -  **0** for ascending, **1** for descending sorting.

 ### Remarks: